-Lesson 2: Create a pleasurable daily habit with skill-building feedback
+Lesson 2: Create a pleasurable, repeatable habit with skill-building feedback

 The core Slack experience is back-and-forth communication: you and your teammates create & share messages, files and conversations — in groups and 1:1.
 You learn the basics from @Slackbot during single-player on-boarding — and then jump into the multi-player environment and use Slack to communicate, collaborate and work with your team-mates.

 An effective Learning Loop has 4 key elements: